 Of course, there is a secret to how this works: you need to hang up your clothes.
 If you toss your clothes in the floor in a heap, they’ll get stinky faster from that than from you wearing them.
-Hanging them up gives them the opportunity to air out, which gets rid of much of what causes them not to smell or look fresh.
+Hanging them up gives them the opportunity to air out.
+Airing out gets rid of much of what causes them not to smell or look fresh.

 The way to tell it’s time to launder something is when it stops passing the sniff test.
 After a while, clothes get that not-so-fresh scent that comes from body oils and soaps and lotions getting trapped in the fabric.
-This smell is not filth – it’s not disgusting.
+This smell is not filth.
 If you think of it that way, just keep telling yourself it’s brainwashing from detergent companies.
-If you really have trouble adjusting to this concept – if you find yourself worrying all day that you stink – get a perfume or air freshener that smells like fresh laundry and spritz your clothes with it.
-Smelling that all day will help you retrain your brain to think your clothes are perfectly presentable even though you didn’t just launder them.
+If you find yourself worrying all day that you stink – get a perfume or air freshener that smells like fresh laundry and spritz your clothes with it.
+Smelling that all day will help you retrain your brain.
+Your clothes are perfectly presentable even though you didn’t just launder them.

 Most items of clothing do not get stinky after a single wearing.
 They might smell less like fresh laundry and more like you, but until it gets that stale smell, it really doesn’t need to be laundered.

 If you sweat a lot – which is actually not a bad thing, and it’s a pity we think of it that way – there are a few tricks to keeping sweat and antiperspirant from dirtying your clothes.
-Note: it’s not actually sweat that stains your clothes, it’s anti-perspirant, which is not great for your body anyway.
-And while stinky sweat will make your clothes stink, a deoderant can prevent stink.
-Surprising as it sounds, even if you think you’re a terrible sweater, deoderant might be your best solution.
+Note: it’s not actually sweat that stains your clothes, it’s anti-perspirant.
+You may have better luck with a simple deodorant.

 Tips: cutting back on laundry